If you made any changes in Pure these will be visible here soon.

 Research interests

-I am interested in the impact of disability and chronic illness on families and how support can be developed to meet their needs.
+I am interested in the impact of long term illness on families and how support and services can be developed to meet their needs.
 My main research interests relate to the experiences and support needs of children/young people with long-term/life-limiting conditions and their families.
 Issues examined include service organisation and transition to adult services and adulthood; the lived experience of children, young people and parents; relationships between families and services and within the family; self-management and self-care.

 Current/Recent Research Projects